tariqdaouda/rabaDB/README.rst

 	georges = Human(name = 'Georges')
 	sameGeorges = Human(name = 'Georges')

-You get two times the same object, every modification you do to georges is also applied on sameGeorges, because georges **is** sameGeorges.
+You get two times the same object, every modification you do to georges is also applied to sameGeorges, because georges **is** sameGeorges.
 This rules applies to any form of queries.

 However keep in mind that the registery will also prevent the garbage collector from erasing raba objects, and